 There are designated forms for every transaction you, as an employee, need to make with the Employees’ Provident Fund Organisation (EPFO) or with your EPF account.
 Similarly, there are set procedures for employers to transact with the EPF offices.
 They include the use of certain forms too.
 Check out what Form 5 is used for and when it must be used.

+Form 5 is to be submitted by employers to the EPF Commissioner’s office on a monthly basis.
+Employers must mention the details of the newly joined employees eligible for EPF benefits during the previous month.
 The employer files returns of employees who qualify for EPF, Employees’ Pension Scheme and Employees’ Deposit Link Insurance Fund for the first time during a month.
 Upon submission, a Universal Account Number will be allotted to each employee.
 Further, the contributions of employee and employer will get deposited to the respective EPF accounts.

 Employers can download Form 5 here or from the official website of EPFO.